-The UDS provides applications and services at the University of Wisconsin-Madison with demographic, role and contact data to support identity management, authentication and authorization.1 The following policy is designed to ensure judicious and compliant use of that information, protecting the security and privacy of that data where necessary.
+The University Directory Service (UDS) provides applications and services at the University of Wisconsin-Madison with demographic, role and contact data to support identity management, authentication and authorization.1 The following policy is designed to ensure judicious and compliant use of that information, protecting the security and privacy of that data where necessary.

 - UDS data use must be authorized by the appropriate data custodians for student, employee or other data using the UDS authorization request form.
 This form specifies what data elements are needed for what purpose.
 UDS consumers2 will be notified annually to reapply for authorization.
 The data obtained must be used only for the specific purpose identified on the request form and not for any other purpose, and must not be supplied to other applications.